-While there are no prerequisites, you need to have a solid grasp of rudimentary music theory, as introduced in HUMA2104: Music Theory I. Having completed HUMA2104 is not a guarantee of adequate background knowledge for taking HUMA3104.
-Hence, all prospective Music Theory II students are required to take a placement exam.
-All students are strongly advised to consult their score and the instructor's recommendation before deciding whether they are equipped to take the class.
+While there are no prerequisites, you need to have a solid grasp of rudimentary music theory, as introduced in HUMA 2104: Music Theory I. However, having completed HUMA 2104 is not a guarantee of adequate background knowledge for taking HUMA3104.
+Hence, all prospective Music Theory II students are required to take an advisory placement exam at the start of the semester.